StanKarpikov/FreeRTOS-Emulator/examples/threading/README.md

 Task 2 started
 Task 2 is running
 Task 2 is running
-Task 1 is running
 Task 2 is running
 Task 2 is running
-Task 1 is running
+Suspend second task
 Task 2 is running
-Task 2 is running
+Resume second task
 Task 1 is running
-Task 2 is running
-Task 2 is running
-Task 1 stopped
-Task 2 is running
 Task 2 is running
 ```